 Product tags are a great way to categorize and sort products for rapid searching and button layout creation.
-With Korona, creating and assigning product tags is easy.
+With KORONA POS, creating and assigning product tags is easy.
 Tags can be used for selections, such as product add-ons or modifiers.
 Tags can also be used to set up promotions for a group of products.

-Setting up Product Tags in Korona
+Setting up Product Tags in KORONA Studio

 To create a tag inside a product you may need to have products already created.
 You can create the product tags while creating the product as well.
-If you haven’t created any products, please see creating products manual page for more information.
+If you haven’t created any products, please see Creating Products manual page for more information.

 Begin by going to the product selection menu by going to Inventory > Products.
 Once you are there, select the product that you wish to edit.
-You will be presented with the Create/Edit product screen.
+You will be presented with the Edit product screen.

 Towards the top right is the Tags field, just below ticket definition box.
 Here, you can designate what you need to have your product tagged as.
 In this case, we will be using the “Red Wines” tag.